Preparing to have your child baptised

-Because, in a baptism ceremony, parents make solemn promises to God that the child will be raised as a Catholic, it’s important to be clear about what those promises mean.
+In a baptism ceremony, parents make solemn promises to God that the child will be raised as a Catholic.
+What do those promises mean?
+In other words, what will be different about your child's life because they are Catholic?
 Most parents understand that this includes teaching their child to be a “good person” – caring, considerate, putting themselves out for the needs of others.
-Fewer parents appreciate that it also includes teaching the child to pray, helping them to know Jesus as a person who loves them, and choosing to be part of a church family which gathers every week.
+Of course, lots of other religions believe in this, too!
+So what makes us distinct as Catholics? it's about a life which includes prayer, knowing Jesus as a person who loves us, and choosing to be part of a church family which gathers every week to do what Jesus asked us to do.
 For this reason, Catholic parishes run a Preparation Course for parents before they can make promises to raise their child as a Catholic.

-If you regularly attend St Philip Evans Church, wish to present a child aged up to 7 for baptism, and have already attended a Baptism Preparation Course, you can make a direct approach to Deacon Steve or to Pastor Gareth to arrange to have the baptism either at the weekend Mass you usually attend, or on a Sunday afternoon, normally at 12.30 pm.
+If you regularly attend St Philip Evans Church, wish to present a child aged up to 7 for baptism, and have already attended a Baptism Preparation Course, you can make a direct approach to Deacon Steve or to Pastor Gareth to arrange to have the baptism either at the weekend Mass you usually attend, or at our monthly Baptism Ceremony on the second Sunday of the month at 12.30 pm.

-If you live within the parish, or regularly attend St Philip Evans Church, wish to present a child aged up to 7 for baptism, and have NOT already attended a Baptism Preparation Course, please contact us (firstname.lastname@example.org) so we can book you on to a two-session evening course.
+If you live within the parish, or regularly attend St Philip Evans Church, wish to present a child aged up to 7 for baptism, and have NOT already attended a Baptism Preparation Course, please contact us (firstname.lastname@example.org) so we can give you dates of the next available preparation sessions.
 We now run these in partnership with our neighbouring parishes: times and venues may vary but courses will normally run:

 SEPT, JAN, MAY – St Brigid’s